zlatko-michailov/abc/notes.md

 # v0.6
 ## Done
 - Logging from the product
+- Order tests
+- operator new test

 ## To Do
 - ostreams
-- order tests
-- operator new test

 - async
 	+ future_state::continuations